-If you’re a discerning traveler looking for a hands-on approach, or perhaps a hiking aficionado looking for something more than the Swiss Alps, look no further.
+If you’re a discerning traveller looking for a hands-on approach, or perhaps a hiking aficionado looking for something more than the Swiss Alps, look no further.
 This is a two-week adventure trek beginning in Paro, the landing ground of Bhutan, heading north through the mountainous terrain towards the steamy springs of Gasa.

 And with a fleet of helping hands to ease your journey, including your very own yak to carry your heavy baggage, you can enjoy jaw-dropping mountain peaks, amazing wildlife and visit isolated villages without breaking a sweat.

 Land into Paro and warm up with a breathtaking hike (in all sense of the word) to Bhutan’s most treasured monastery.
 Climbing through shaded pine forests where prayer flags flutter in the faint breeze, you’ll emerge out of the trees to find your eyes set on the most magnificent monastery: Tiger’s Nest.